kevinphangh/backend-course-assignment1/database/design_reasoning.md

 # Database Design Reasoning for Experience Share App

 ## Core Design Principle
-The database implements a seven-table relational model in Third Normal Form (3NF) that enables group travel organization with individual booking responsibilities and volume-based discounts.
+The database uses a relational model in Third Normal Form (3NF) to support group travel organization, individual booking responsibilities, and volume-based discounts.

 ## Entity Structure and Relationships

 ### Provider and Guest Entities
-**Provider** stores business partners with four mandatory fields: Name, Address, Phone, and CVR (Danish business registration number).
-The CVR field ensures compliance with Danish business requirements as specified.
+*   **Provider:** Stores business partners.
+Fields include Name, Address, Phone, and CVR (the Danish business registration number), as required.

-**Guest** represents platform users with Name, Age (CHECK constraint ≥18 for legal responsibility), Phone, and PersonalID (UNIQUE constraint preventing duplicate registrations).
-The age restriction implements the adult-only requirement mentioned in the informal specifications.
+*   **Guest:** Represents platform users.
+Fields include Name, Age (with a `CHECK` constraint for ≥18), Phone, and PersonalID (with a `UNIQUE` constraint).
+The age constraint enforces the application's adult-only requirement.

 ### Experience and Pricing
-**Experience** links to exactly one Provider through a foreign key with CASCADE DELETE.
-The Price field uses DECIMAL(10,2) as explicitly required by the assignment for Transact-SQL monetary representation.
-The CHECK constraint (Price ≥ 0) prevents data entry errors.
-Description is the only nullable field in the schema.
+*   **Experience:** Links to a `Provider` via a foreign key with `CASCADE DELETE`.
+The `Price` field is `DECIMAL(10,2)` per assignment requirements for Transact-SQL.
+A `CHECK` constraint ensures `Price` is non-negative. `Description` is the only nullable field.

 ### Group Event Architecture
-**SharedExperience** contains Name, Date, and OrganizerID (foreign key to Guest).
-This represents group events like "Trip to Austria" that Star describes in the requirements.
+*   **SharedExperience:** Models group events organized by users, fulfilling Star's requirement.
+It contains Name, Date, and an `OrganizerID` foreign key referencing the `Guest` table.

-**SharedExperienceItem** is a junction table with a composite unique constraint on (SharedExperienceID, ExperienceID), preventing duplicate experience additions to a shared event.
-This enables the many-to-many relationship between shared experiences and available experiences.
+*   **SharedExperienceItem:** A junction table enabling the many-to-many relationship between `SharedExperience` and `Experience`.
+A composite `UNIQUE` constraint on `(SharedExperienceID, ExperienceID)` prevents adding the same experience to an event multiple times.

-**Booking** connects guests to specific experiences within a shared experience by referencing SharedExperienceItem, not Experience directly.
-The unique constraint on (GuestID, SharedExperienceItemID) prevents double bookings.
-BookingDate uses GETDATE() default for automatic timestamping.
+*   **Booking:** Connects a `Guest` to an experience within a shared event by referencing `SharedExperienceItem`.
+A `UNIQUE` constraint on `(GuestID, SharedExperienceItemID)` prevents duplicate bookings.
+The `BookingDate` field defaults to `GETDATE()` for timestamping.

 ### Discount Implementation
-**Discount** implements Noah's volume discount requirement with MinGuests (CHECK > 0) and DiscountPercentage (DECIMAL(5,2) with CHECK 0-100).
-Multiple rows per provider enable tiered discounts: 10% at 10 guests, 20% at 50 guests.
+*   **Discount:** Implements Noah's volume discount requirement.
+It contains `MinGuests` and `DiscountPercentage` fields, both with `CHECK` constraints.
+Allowing multiple discount rows per provider enables tiered pricing (e.g., 10% for 10 guests, 20% for 50).

 ## Key Design Decisions

 ### Three-Level Booking Structure
-The path SharedExperience → SharedExperienceItem → Booking (rather than direct Guest-Experience links) captures the context required by queries 4-6: which guests booked which experiences within which shared event.
-This satisfies Star's requirement that guests "travel as a group" while maintaining "individual responsibilities."
+The `SharedExperience` → `SharedExperienceItem` → `Booking` structure is used instead of a direct Guest-Experience link.
+This model captures the necessary context for queries 4-6 (e.g., guests per experience *within a specific event*) and fulfills Star's requirement for group travel with individual booking responsibility.

 ### Referential Integrity
-CASCADE DELETE on all foreign keys maintains consistency: deleting a provider removes their experiences, related shared experience items, and bookings automatically.
-This prevents orphaned records.
+`CASCADE DELETE` is used on foreign keys to maintain referential integrity and prevent orphaned records.
+For example, deleting a provider also removes their associated experiences and bookings.

 ### Indexing Strategy
-Seven indexes on all foreign key columns optimize the JOIN operations required by the 10 mandatory queries.
-Primary keys use IDENTITY(1,1) for efficient clustered indexes.
+Indexes are created on all foreign key columns to optimize `JOIN` performance for the required queries.
+Primary keys use `IDENTITY(1,1)` to create clustered indexes.

 ## Query Support Verification

 The schema directly supports all required queries:
-1. Provider data retrieval - direct SELECT from Provider table
+1.  **Provider data:** `SELECT` from the `Provider` table.
-2. Experience listing with prices - direct SELECT from Experience table
+2.  **Experience list:** `SELECT` from the `Experience` table.
-3. Shared experiences by date - SELECT from SharedExperience with ORDER BY Date DESC
+3.  **Shared experiences by date:** `SELECT` from `SharedExperience` with `ORDER BY Date DESC`.
-4. Guests per shared experience - JOIN path through Booking → SharedExperienceItem → SharedExperience
+4.  **Guests per shared experience:** `JOIN` through `Booking` → `SharedExperienceItem` → `SharedExperience`.
-5. Experiences in shared experience - JOIN through SharedExperienceItem
+5.  **Experiences in shared experience:** `JOIN` through `SharedExperienceItem`.
-6. Guests per specific experience in shared experience - full JOIN chain with experience name filter
+6.  **Guests per specific experience in a shared experience:** Full `JOIN` chain with a filter.
-7. Price statistics - aggregate functions on Experience.Price
+7.  **Price statistics:** Aggregate functions on `Experience.Price`.
-8. Guest counts and sales - COUNT and SUM with LEFT JOINs to include zero bookings
+8.  **Guest counts and sales:** `COUNT` and `SUM` aggregates with `LEFT JOINs`.
-9. Discount thresholds - JOIN Provider with Discount
+9.  **Discount thresholds:** `JOIN` between `Provider` and `Discount`.
-10. Applicable discounts - complex query with CTEs using the indexed relationships
+10. **Applicable discounts:** Complex query utilizing the indexed relationships.

 ## Normalization Compliance

 The schema achieves 3NF:
-- 1NF: All fields contain atomic values, no repeating groups
+*   **1NF:** All fields contain atomic values.
-- 2NF: No partial dependencies (no composite primary keys with partial dependencies)
+*   **2NF:** No partial dependencies exist.
-- 3NF: No transitive dependencies (each non-key field depends only on the primary key)
+*   **3NF:** No transitive dependencies exist.

-No denormalization was introduced.
-Calculated values (total sales, applicable discounts) are computed at query time to prevent update anomalies.
+Calculated values (e.g., total sales) are computed at query time to prevent update anomalies.

 ## Conclusion

-This design precisely implements the requirements from Zoe (provider/guest data storage), Noah (volume discounts), and Star (group organization with individual bookings).
-The normalized structure with comprehensive indexing ensures data integrity while supporting efficient query execution for all specified operations.
+This design implements the requirements from Zoe (provider/guest data), Noah (volume discounts), and Star (group organization with individual bookings).
+The normalized structure ensures data integrity and supports the query performance needed for all specified operations.